Vini2/reneo/README.md

 # Reneo: Unraveling Viral Genomes from Metagenomes

 [Reneo](https://en.wiktionary.org/wiki/reneo) means to *unravel* or *untangle* in latin.
-Reneo is a software developed to unravel or untangle high-quality genomes from viral communities found within metagenomes using assembly graphs.
+Reneo is a software developed to unravel or untangle high-quality genomes from viral communities (including both prokaryotic and eukaryotic viruses) found within metagenomes using assembly graphs.
 Reneo identifies cyclic viral components in the metagenomic assembly using virus orthologous groups from [VOGDB](https://vogdb.org/), models as flow networks and solves a minimum flow decomposition (MFD) problem to resolve genomic paths.

 ## Setting up Reneo